|

 Her eyes widened, and when the movie came back on, she didn’t notice.
 Dick rarely mentioned their retarded son.
 She came over, looked at the empty ashtray by his right hand, and then into his eyes.
 “Are you really trying to quit, Dick?”

 “Really.”
-And if I go to the cops, he added mentally, the local goon squad will be around to rearrange your face, Cindy.
+And if I go to the cops, he added mentally, the local goon squad will be around to rearrange your face, Cindy. | When he could get his breath, Morrison did as he was told.
+Nightmares had to end sometime, didn’t they?

 He slept badly that night, dozing in and out of sleep.
 Around three o’clock he woke up completely.
 His craving for a cigarette was like a low-grade fever.
 He went downstairs and to his study.
 The room was in the middle of the house.
 No windows.
 He slid open the top drawer of his desk and looked in, fascinated by the cigarette box.
 He looked around and licked his lips.
-Constant supervision during the first month,
+Constant supervision during the first month, | in the three-pack-a-day range.
+The paper he was holding in the picture was a doctor’s diagnosis: lung cancer.
+Mort had died in 1970, after endowing Quitters, Inc., with family funds.

-He looked at the cigarettes in the box for almost two minutes, unable to tear his gaze away.
+“We try to keep as close to breaking even as possible,” Donatti had said.
+“But we’re more interested in helping our fellow man.
+And of course, it’s a great tax angle.”
+The treatment was chillingly simple.
+A first offense and Cindy would be brought to what Donatti called “the rabbit room.”
+A second offense, and Morrison would get the dose.
+On a third offense, both of them would be brought in together.
+A fourth offense would show grave cooperation problems and would require sterner measures.
+An operative would be sent to Alvin’s school to work the boy over. | He looked at the cigarettes in the box for almost two minutes, unable to tear his gaze away.
 Then he went to the study door, peered out into the empty hall, and went back to look at the cigarettes some more.
 A horrible picture came: his life stretching before him and not a cigarette to be found.
 How in the name of God was he ever going to be able to make another tough presentation to a wary client, without that cigarette burning nonchalantly between his fingers as he approached the charts and layouts?
 How would he be able to endure Cindy’s endless garden shows without a cigarette?
-How
+How | Donatti had said.
+Eighteen hours a day during the next two–but he would never know which eighteen.
+During the fourth month, the month when most clients backslid, the “service” would return to twenty-four hours a day.
+Then twelve hours of broken surveillance each day for the rest of the year.
+After that?
+Random surveillance for the rest of the client’s life.

 For the rest of his life.

 “We may audit you every other month,” Donatti said.
 “Or every other day.
 Or constantly for one week two years from now.
 The point is, you won’t know.
 If you smoke, you’ll be gambling with loaded dice.
 Are they watching?
 Are they picking up my wife or sending a man after my son right now?
 Beautiful, isn’t it?
 And if you sneak a smoke, it’ll taste awful.
-It will taste like your son’s blood.”
+It will taste like your son’s blood.” | “You see,” he had said, “a pragmatic problem demands pragmatic solutions.
+You must realize we have your best interests at heart.”

-But they couldn’t be watching now, in the dead of night, in his own study.
+Вопрос id:1524775 Correspond the left and right parts Левая часть | Правая часть | But they couldn’t be watching now, in the dead of night, in his own study.
 The house was grave-quiet.
 He looked at the cigarettes in the box for almost two minutes, unable to tear his gaze away.
 Then he went to the study door, peered out into the empty hall, and went back to look at the cigarettes some more.
 A horrible picture came: his life stretching before him and not a cigarette to be found.
 How in the name of God was he ever going to be able to make another tough presentation to a wary client, without that cigarette burning nonchalantly between his fingers as he approached the charts and layouts?
 How would he be able to endure Cindy’s endless garden shows without a cigarette?
-How
+How | could he even get up in the morning and face the day without a cigarette to smoke as he drank his coffee and read the paper?

 “Executive veep now.”